 Outcome Study

-The Parent Child Study, a longitudinal randomized controlled trial (RCT) of the effectiveness of the Parenting Inside Out program, was conducted beginning in the mid-2000’s.
-The study was funded through a $2.1 million grant awarded to the Oregon Social Learning Center (OSLC) from the National Institute of Mental Health (NIMH).
-Additional funding central to the conduct of the study came from the Edna McConnell Clark Foundation, a prevention intervention research center grant from NIMH to OSLC, and from the state of Oregon.
+The Parent Child Study, a longitudinal randomized controlled trial of the effectiveness of the Parenting Inside Out (PIO) program, was conducted beginning in the mid-2000s.
+The study was funded through a $2.1 million grant awarded to the Oregon Social Learning Center (OSLC) from the National Institute of Mental Health (NIMH) and is the largest ever conducted on a parenting program for this population of incarcerated individuals.
+The principal investigator of the study was Dr. J. Mark Eddy, and the primary co-investigators were Dr. Charles R. Martinez, Jr., Dr. Rex Newton, Dr. Bert Burraston, and Dr. John B. Reid.

-Inmates throughout the state of Oregon were invited to participate in the study; 453 were eligible for the intervention, and 80% of them (N=359) were eligible for the study.
-Participants were men and women residing in Oregon Department of Corrections institutions:
+Incarcerated parents throughout the state of Oregon were invited to participate in the study; 453 were eligible for the intervention, and 80% of them (N=359) were eligible for the study.
+Participants residing in Oregon Department of Corrections institutions:

 • Parents of children ages 3 to 11